Recognising the Symptoms of Varicose Veins: When to Seek Help

 ‘The definitive online lifestyle guide for anyone wanting to find the best of everything’ Tatler Address book features the very best UK beauty and cosmetic surgeons.
 Mr Michael Gaunt, internationally renowned vascular surgeon, is featured for the third consecutive year.

 As a specialist surgeon, Mr Michael Gaunt completely understands the psychological impact of unsightly veins.
-His private clinics in Harley Street, Cambridge, Bury St Edmunds and Norwich offer patients the latest technology and professional treatments.
+His private clinics in Harley Street, and Cambridge offer patients the latest technology and professional treatments.

 Whether it’s a spidery blotch or raised leg veins that are bothering you, Mr Michael Gaunt insists on a full evaluation using a duplex ultrasound scan to ensure the exact source of the problematic veins.
 The scan will determine the correct individual treatment plan for you and Mr Michael Gaunt will talk you through the whole process.